 Large Investor Risk is the risk associated with ownership of shares of the Fund that may be concentrated in one or a few large investors.
 Such investors may redeem shares in large quantities or on a frequent basis.
-Redemptions by a large investor can affect the performance of the Fund, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders and may increase transaction costs.
+Redemptions by a large investor may require the Fund to sell investments at unfavorable times or prices, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders, may increase transaction costs, and may otherwise negatively impact fund performance.
 These transactions potentially limit the use of any capital loss carryforwards and certain other losses to offset future realized capital gains (if any).
 Such transactions may also increase the Fund's expenses.